yahiaashraf92/ChatSystem_RubyONRails/ChatSystem_RubyONRails/README.md

 6. The application should be available at `http://localhost:3000`.

-##or with Docker (not fully functional explained in Features Not Implemented)
+## or Docker (not fully functional explained in Features Not Implemented)
   ```bash
    docker-compose up
    ```